Abhishek-2505/Github_topics_scraper/README.md

 ## Introduction:

 *Web scraping* is the process of parsing and extracting data from the websites.
-It is very useful when we want to collect data from the websites for our work.
+It is useful techinque when we want to collect data from the websites for our work.

 GitHub is web-based version control and collaboration platform for software developers.
 It has a page https://github.com/topics where we can find different topics listed on GitHub.